discolabs/django-shopify-auth/README.md

 # This ensures that correct 'https' URLs are generated when our Django app is running behind a proxy like nginx, or is
 # being tunneled (by ngrok, for example).
 SECURE_PROXY_SSL_HEADER = ('HTTP_X_FORWARDED_PROTO', 'https')

-# With [changes to SameSite policy](https://web.dev/samesite-cookies-explained/) embedded apps now have to run in `SameSite=None; Secure` mode.
-You can do it by setting following config.
-Keep in mind this only works in Django >= 3.1.
-SESSION_COOKIE_SAMESITE = 'None'
 ```

 Note that in the example above, the application API key and API secret are pulled from environment settings, which is a